pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 });
 ```

-After the definition of the functions to add messages, the pusher object is created in this way:
+After defining the functions to add messages, we can create the pusher object.
 ```javascript
 var pusher = new Pusher(PUSHER_KEY, {
 	encrypted: true,